nytimes/react-tracking/README.md

 - Compartmentalize tracking concerns to individual components, avoid leaking across the entire app
 - Expressive and declarative (as opposed to imperative) API to add tracking to any React app
 - Analytics platform agnostic

+Read more in the [Times Open blog post](https://open.nytimes.com/introducing-react-tracking-declarative-tracking-for-react-apps-2c76706bb79a).

 ## Installation